dieterich-lab/medex/documentation/Data_import.md

 * The database is only updated if there is new data to import.

 ### Importing new data ###
-In order to add new data add a new `header.csv`,`entities.csv` and `dataset.csv` to the `./import` folder
+In order to add new data add a new `entities.csv` and `dataset.csv` to the `./import` folder

-To work the files should have the same format as the current example files that are already in `dataset_examples` directory.
+To work the files should have the same format as the current example files that are already in that directory.

-The file `header.csv` is used to create a `examination` table in PostgreSQL database for data from the file` dataset.csv`, so it should contain the name of the column and type:

-`"ID" numeric PRIMARY KEY,"Patient_ID" text,"Billing_ID" text, "Date" timestamp,"Time" text,"Key" text,"Value" text`

-`header.csv` can also look like this:

-`"ID" numeric PRIMARY KEY,"Patient_ID" text,"Key" text,"Value" text`

-Important at this moment is that we always need column with name "ID","Patient_ID","Key" and "Value" columns,"Billing_ID","Date" and "Time"  are not necessary.
-Names of columns in file `header.csv` have to be in quotation marks.

-The currently used format of the `dataset.csv` file comes from the research warehouse export format of the data we are analysing with this tool :
+The currently used format of the dataset.csv file comes from the research warehouse export format of the data we are analysing with this tool:

 `Patient_ID,Billing_ID,Date,Time,Key,Value`